amartincolby/Rust-Quick-Guide/README.md

 the past and set out not to repeat them, and we finally live in a world where people in power care about that.

-Rust is not alone in this shift, nor do I think that Rust is the end goal of some grand historical arc.
+Rust is not alone in this shift,<sup>[[10](#fn10)]</sup> nor do I think that Rust is the end goal of some grand historical arc.
 But for this moment, right now, I think that Rust is part of the future, and it is a future that should be encouraged.
 We as programmers are the midwives to a better world that struggles to be born.
 We hold it now in our hands.
 Make it breathe.

 --------------------------------------------------------------------------------